The Great Indian Telecom Wars – A New Day, A New Fight

 Indian Telecom Wars between Reliance JIO, Airtel, Vodafone, and Idea continues as we approach the final stages of Idea and Vodafone merger.
 With Jio’s entry and disruptive pricing, the Telecom sector is going through a rough phase.

-On the other hand, hype-competition is a blessing for Indian subscribers who now have access to the cheapest cellular data in the world.
+On the other hand, hyper-competition is a blessing for Indian subscribers who now have access to the cheapest cellular data in the world.

 So What’s Latest in the Jio Vs Rest of Telecom operators ongoing tussle.